smacilwaine/StrydTest/README.md

 ### Getting Started

+Clone into the repo with "git clone https://github.com/smacilwaine/StrydTest".

+Make sure you have Node.js installed.
+If not, run "brew install node" or use another package manager to install it.

-Clone into the repo.
-Then, in the StrydTest folder, run **node main.js** in Terminal.
+In the StrydTest folder, run **node main.js** in Terminal.
 This will launch the web server and initiate the process that collects comments from the DC Rainmaker article.

 Next, navigate to a web browser and go to **localhost:8080**.

-Type in the keyword(s) and press Enter or hit the Submit button.
+You can type in the keyword(s) and press Enter or hit the Submit button.
 A new page of results will load and display the matching comments and corresponding tags.

 *Note*: It takes about 10 seconds for all the comments to load in the background, so if you have pressed Enter within 10 seconds of running **node main.js**, you may have to wait for a few seconds.
 I have purposely designed the code to not proceed to the next page until all the comments are loaded, but to save time, the comments begin loading as soon as **node main.js** is run, even if the web page is not open.
 The comments only need to load once.